wagiminator/ATtiny13-TinyRemote/README.md

 Warning: You will need a high voltage fuse resetter to undo this change!

 # Software
-Timer 0 generates a 38kHz pulse frequency with a duty cycle of 25% on the output pin to the IR LED.
-The signal (NEC protocol) is modulated by toggling the pin to input/output.
+Timer0 generates a 38kHz carrier frequency with a duty cycle of 25% on the output pin to the IR LED.
+The message (NEC protocol) is modulated by toggling the pin to input/output.
+The protocol uses pulse distance modulation.

 ```c
 // define values for 38kHz PWM frequency and 25% duty cycle